BitCrush♪26

 What can I win?

-When and where is the competition?
+When and where is the showcase?

 Who can be in the competition?